 Listening is the Music of Love

-One of the most supremely loving gestures we can give another is to listen to them.
-Yet for most of us, being listened to is a rare experience.
-What makes it so hard to give this simple gift to each other?
+One of the most supremely loving gestures we can give another person is to truly listen to them.
+Yet for most of us, being genuinely listened to is a rare experience.
+Why is something so simple so hard to give?

-We remember those days so well.
-The early romance days.
-Living in two different cities we relied on phone calls and letters and counted the days until we would see each other again.
-Those phone calls were treasured time together, straining to hear to every syllable, every breath, every sigh.
+We remember those early romance days so clearly.
+Living in two different cities, we relied on phone calls and letters, counting the days until we could be together again.
+Those phone calls were sacred time.
+We strained to catch every syllable, every breath, every sigh.

-We tuned our hearing so as to capture every nuance of meaning.
-The other’s attentiveness affirmed, it healed, and it inspired an even deeper commitment to loving the other.
+We tuned our hearing to capture every nuance of meaning.
+Being listened to like that affirmed us, healed us, and inspired a deeper commitment to loving one another.

 Listening Fuels and Sustains Love

-Listening fuelled our experience of falling in love.
-It also transformed that love from early infatuation into a love that knows the other for who they truly are.
-Listening has also sustained our love over decades and will continue to do so for more to come.
+Listening fuelled our experience of falling in love, but it did more than that.
+It transformed early infatuation into a love that truly knows the other.
+It has sustained our relationship over decades and will continue to do so for many years to come.

-Listening, truly listening to another, is a supreme act of love.
-When we ‘are truly known’, it meets deep emotional needs and nourishes our self-esteem.
-It lays the foundation for secure attachment in all our relationships from childhood into adulthood.
+To be truly listened to is to be truly known — and that meets deep emotional needs.
+It nourishes self-esteem and lays the foundation for secure attachment in all our relationships, from childhood through to adulthood.

-It also provides the listener the opportunity to really understand the person who they are trying to love; in a manner that just doesn’t happen in the daily talk centred around information sharing and efficient planning.
+Listening also gives the listener a gift: the opportunity to understand the person they are trying to love in a way that simply doesn’t happen through day-to-day conversations about logistics, planning, or information sharing.

-There are many things that can challenge our marriage and make it harder than it should be.
+There are many things that can challenge a relationship and make it harder than it needs to be.
 The art of listening is like a free pass to a better relationship.
-It costs nothing to do, requires nothing but the intention, a genuine curiosity to know each other better and a little self-discipline along the way.
-It is a real form of loving smart.
+It costs nothing, requires only intention, curiosity, and a little self-discipline.
+It is, quite simply, loving smart.

 “Listening is such a simple act.
 It requires us to be present, and that takes practice, but we don’t have to do anything else.
 We don’t have to advise, or coach, or sound wise.
 We just have to be willing to sit there and listen.”